25 mm automatic air defense gun M1940 (72-K): Foreign analogues

 Another family of 20mm anti-aircraft cannons was the German 2 cm FlaK 38.
-Developed by Rheinmetall in 1930 for the USSR while at the same time unable to openly develop the weapon due to the Versailles Treaty (as was the case with the Becker gun), Rheinmetall delegated production to Solothurn of Switzerland.
+Developed by Rheinmetall in 1930 for the USSR while at the same time unable to openly develop the weapon due to the Versailles Treaty (as was the case with the Becker gun), Rheinmetall delegated production to Waffenfabrik Solothurn subsidiary in Switzerland.
 As the Nazi Party came to power and the Weimar Republic turned into the Third Reich, Adolf Hitler (then still chancellor) denounced all the prohibitive articles of the Versailles Treaty, and Rheinmetall's gun was adopted by the Kriegsmarine and the Luftwaffe as the 2 cm Flak 30.
 Compared to the later 72-K, the Flak 30 was not significantly superior in terms of ballistic performance or rate of fire, and in some aspects inferior to the former (with a projectile weight of 115-140 g, a muzzle velocity of 900 m/s and a cyclic rate of fire at 280 RPM), but lighter both on the go and in combat position with a two-wheel carriage.
 The Wehrmacht critically evaluated this, and instead adopted an alternative design from Mauser.
 The 2 cm FlaK 38 had the same ballistic performance and nearly twice the rate of fire (at 450 RPM) with an extended magazine (to 40 rounds).
 Generally the FlaK 38 was on equal terms with the 72-K in terms of muzzle velocity and one second burst-mass.
 The Flakvierling that appeared in 1940, combining four FlaK 38's into a single installation, brought about four times the firepower but an increase to 1,509 kg in combat position, to a further 2100 kg in travel positions.
 The FlaK 38 saw widespread use on half-track trucks or tanks.

 By 1944, the Germans developed the Flak 103/38 automatic anti-aircraft gun, which is essentially a MK 103 cannon mounted atop a Flak 38 carriage.
 Closely matched in muzzle velocity and with a heavier projectile, in addition to higher rates of fire and being belt-fed, and smaller dimensions and weight, the MK 103 was a more effective anti-aircraft weapon than the 72-K. The MK 103 was also developed into another anti-aircraft gun, the MK 303 Br, with an even higher muzzle velocity (at 1080 m/s).
 The Germans however did not have time to launch mass-production; only 189 Flak 103/38's and 222 MK 303 Br's were built until the end of World War II, alongside a series of experimental 3 cm Flakvierling's featuring four Flak 103/38's.
 Both 20mm and 30mm German automatic anti-aircraft guns have a large range of ammunition types to choose from, which included sub-caliber armor piercing shells.